 For more information on ways to prevent or improve these and other systemic diseases, visit CholesterolCheck.org.
 This knowledge could save your sight or your life.

 Floaters.
 As myopic eyes get longer, the problem of floaters in the watery vitreous becomes greater.
 Many people suffer greatly from this impediment to clear vision, but no research is being done to find a way to treat the condition.
 The major reason is that such research would open up the much larger question of why myopes get such floaters in the first place.
-You can help by signing a petition calling for such research at Petitiononline.

 The truth about minus lenses.